 NOTE: HDR assets uploaded previously to the release of HDR support (August 25th, 2020) will not playback in HDR.
 Please upload these assets again to see them play back in HDR.

 Playing an HDR Asset on an iPhone or iPad

 An HDR asset will play on an iPhone or iPad, just like any other file, but not all iPhones and iPads are HDR compatible.
 Apple’s iPhone 11 Pro and above are the best devices to play HDR on.
 The iPhone X and above and iPad Pros also support HDR, though with a lower peak brightness.
 See the table below for device compatibility.

 Additionally, to view HDR correctly, it is also recommended that the device’s brightness is set to 100% and True Tone and Night Shift are turned off.

 All Apple iPhone 12 models and newer fully support HDR.
-See the table below for both iPads and legacy iPhones.
+12.9" iPad Pro 2021 models also support HDR.
+See the table below for legacy iPads and iPhones.

 NOTE: The devices highlighted in purple fully support HDR.
 Legacy devices will tone map HDR content to the device's display.